Never Miss A Post!

 These ooey gooey brownies are kind of insane.
 Insanely sinful, insanely fudgy, and insanely delicious.

-We take a break from our usually healthy lifestyle for one meal a week, and for dessert we were craving something chocolatey, fudgy, ooey gooey, and just flat out slap-your-grandma delicious.
+We take a break from our usual healthy lifestyle for one day a week.
+During one such break, we were craving something chocolatey, fudgy, ooey gooey, and just flat out slap-your-grandma delicious.

-These.
-These delicious brownies fit all of those requirements and then some.
+This delicious gooey brownie recipe is all of those things and then some.

-This easy brownie recipe pretty much results in the perfect texture.
-There’s a crunchy outer crust, while the inside remains dense and fudgy.
-The chocolate chips added to the batter get all melty and gooey on the inside and contribute another layer of richness.
-Mmm…
+This easy gooey chocolate brownie recipe results in the perfect texture.
+They form a crunchy outer crust while the inside remains dense and fudgy.
+There are chocolate chips added to the batter that get all melty and gooey on the inside and contribute another layer of richness.

 Oh, and my favorite characteristic of this recipe?
 It does that thing where the batter rises, and then the center part settles down slightly, leaving a thicker, higher crust around the outside.
 So for all of you out there that are lovers of the crusty edge pieces, you will love this one.
 Those chewy end pieces are pure magnificence.

 So, if you’ve ever wondered how to make gooey brownies, this is the recipe you need!